11 Software Development KPIs To Track in 2024

 Software development KPIs are essential for managing engineering teams.
 Without tracking the relevant metrics, you risk accumulating issues that are not immediately visible – and which will later turn into missed deadlines and less-than-ideal quality of final output.

 It's important to correctly understand the meaning and purpose of each KPI – as the example with development velocity shows, treating KPIs as goals-in-themselves can often lead to worse outcomes than not tracking them at all.
-Remember that each KPI only tells you the numerical data, and you’ll need to figure out the causes of problems by communicating and collaborating with your development team.
+Remember that each KPI only tells you the numerical data, and you’ll need to figure out the causes of problems by communicating and collaborating with your software product development team.

 If you’d like to know more about how to manage an outsourcing team, read our blog on IT vendor management – or just book a call with us.
 We are always ready to provide you with a professional consultation.